Migraine at School: Children’s Migraines Should Not be Igonored

 After speaking with my teacher friends, I asked if any of them had had a student with an IEP for migraine.
 Everyone’s faces went blank.
 Then, I had a friend refer to a student who began her IEP for a nonmigraine diagnosis but turned into mostly a migraine accommodation form.
 Her migraine disability outweighed her initial diagnosis while migraine was not listed as a primary concern.
 I have since wondered why I have not seen children with more accommodations for migraine or headache disorders…STIGMA!

 It is my hope that Migraine at School teaches educators to recognize their students’ migraine and see it as serious as any other condition the school accommodates.
 I hope that teachers can now discuss what they are living with and how accommodations may help them.
+Children’s migraine needs a migraine action plan.
 Teachers are the bloodlines of schools and if they are not healthy, they can’t do their best.
 If they are uninformed about migraine and headache disorders then they can not advocate for their student or themselves.
-Educating the educators will change schools!
+Educating educators will change schools!

 Educator Resources for Migraine